makeTaller/Sprint-Challenge--Advanced-CSS/responsive-sprint-answers.md

 1.)
 What is the difference between an adaptive website and a fully responsive website?

-        Responsive webesites will change depending on the viewport of the browser.
+        Responsive websites will change depending on the viewport of the browser.
 The code base doesn't need to be changed.
 Adaptive websites use anchor points to render a layout on specific screen sizes.

 2.)Describe what it means to be mobile first vs desktop first.